pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 Let's take a look at the steps to prepare our model for inference on Inf2 instances.

 **Note** To run the model on an Inf2 instance, the model gets compiled as a preprocessing step.
 As part of the compilation process, to generate the model graph, a specific batch size is used.
 Following this, when running inference, we need to pass the same batch size that was used during compilation.
-This example uses batch size of 1 to demonstrate real-time inference with streaming response.
+This example uses batch size is configured in `model-config.yaml`.

 ### Step 1: Inf2 instance